abledotcom/core_pro/README.md

  * `#create`
  * `#onboard(kyc_vendor)` (only for `CorePro::Customer`)

-Here's an example on how to create a transaction, capture it, and refund it:
+Here's an example on how to create a customer, an account, and initiate a transfer:
 ```ruby
 require 'core_pro'